 Alvin Almeida stayed involved in New England Electropolishing until early 2019, the year that he passed away.
 The business remains family-owned and operated, and true to Al’s legacy remains wholly dedicated to providing excellent customer service while maintaining respect for the contributions of its employees.

 NEE founder Alvin Almeida, center, in 2018 with his children and today’s company leaders, CEO Amy Almeida Prigmore and COO Luke Almeida.

-Electropolishing: A family affair
+electropolishing: a family affair

-Siblings Amy Almeida Prigmore and Luke Almeida grew up with the business and both spent summer vacations working on the production floor.
+Siblings Amy Almeida Prigmore and Luke Almeida, who together run NEE, grew up with the business.
+Both started off doing basic clerical support, and each spent school vacations working on the production floor.

-“When Dad first started out,” says Luke, “our dining room served as the office, which consisted of an old IBM typewriter and computer.
-The Accounts Receivable file was in the laundry room.
+“When Dad first started out,” says Luke, “our dining room served as the office, which consisted of an IBM typewriter and computer.
+The Accounts Receivable file cabinet was in the laundry room.
 I remember watching cartoons on Saturday morning and filing invoices.

-“As I got older, I’d help Dad clean the shop on the weekend if he had a customer coming in Monday or Tuesday.
-I’d sweep the floor and polish furniture.
+“As I got older, I would help Dad clean the facility on the weekend if he had a customer visit scheduled for Monday or Tuesday.
+I’d sweep the floor in the plant, and polish furniture in the office.
 Helping him taught me how important the business was to him.
-I also inspected and packaged parts but by age 13 or so, I really wanted to work on the production line.
+I also inspected and packaged parts, but by age 13 or so, I really wanted to work on the production line.
 I can still remember the thrill the first time I saw the change in the complexion of the parts.